happycamper1129/angular-project/README.md

     font-size: 100%;
 }
 ```
-Have fun!
+4. Have fun!

-**Important Note:** textAngular supports the use of all attributes, please note that angulars ng-bind-html WILL strip out all of your style attributes.
+**Important Note:** In it's current state textAngular does not support the use of class or style attributes in the RAW html or in plugins.

 ###Setting Options